rezernieks/autenticatechrequest/README.md

 To enable backend:
  1. navigate to /src/main/java/com/example/autentica folder
  2. run AutenticaTechRequestApplication.java
- 3. sql database "autenticatechrequests.db" should be automatically created and endpoints ready to use
+ 3. sql database "autenticatechrequests.db" should be automatically created and endpoints ready to use on http://localhost:8080

 To enable front-end:
  1. using terminal navigate to /autentica-frontend folder